What PSI is Best for Your Mountain Bike Tyres? A Comprehensive Guide

 On the other hand, underinflation can result in increased rolling resistance, slower speed, and a higher risk of punctures.
 An underinflated tyre can also negatively affect your bike’s handling, making it less responsive and harder to steer.
 Furthermore, it can increase the likelihood of pinch flats, which occur when the tyre is compressed too much against the rim and punctured by the sharp edges.
 Therefore, it is essential to find the right PSI for your mountain bike tyres to ensure optimal performance while keeping safety in mind.

-You may also like: How Often Should You Tune Up Your Mountain Bike?
+You may also like: How to Maintain Your Mountain Bike: The Ultimate Guide

 How to Measure and Adjust PSI for Your Mountain Bike Tyres